-Note: The question paper will consist of five units.
+Note : The question paper will consist of five units.
 Each of the first four units will contain two questions from unit I, II, III, IV respectively and the students shall be asked to attempt one question from each unit.
-Unit five will contain eight to ten short answer type questions without any internal choice covering the entire
+Unit five will contain eight to ten short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.

-1. R. Ash, Information Theory, Interscience Publishers, New York, 1965.

-2. F.M.
-Reza, An Introduction to Information Theory, MacGraw-Hill Book

-Company Inc., 1961.

-3. J. Aczela dn Z. Daroczy, On Measures of Information and their

-Characterizations, Academic Press, New York.
+- 1. R. Ash, Information Theory, Interscience Publishers, New York, 1965. - 2.
+F.M.
+Reza, An Introduction to Information Theory, MacGraw-Hill Book Company Inc., 1961. - 3.
+J. Aczela dn Z. Daroczy, On Measures of Information and their Characterizations, Academic Press, New York.

-MM 515 (Option C{11}): Theory of Linear Operators -I
+12MM 515 (Option C11): Theory of Linear Operators -I

-Spectral theory in normed linear spaces, resolvent set and spectrum, spectral properties of bounded linear operators, Properties of resolvent and spectrum, operator on a complex Banach space.
+Spectral theory in normed linear spaces, resolvent set and spectrum, spectral properties of bounded linear operators, Properties of resolvent and spectrum, Spectral mapping theorem for polynomials, Spectral radius of a bounded linear operator on a complex Banach space.